Skill-Based Few-Shot Selection for In-Context Learning: Experimental Setup

-\textbf{KNN (OpenAI Babbage).} We take the OpenAI embedding model\footnote{\url{https://platform.openai.com/docs/guides/embeddings/what-are-embeddings}.} to encode input queries.
-We choose the text-similarity-babbage-001 model and still follow Equation~\ref{equ:cosine_input} to select examples.
-This serves as a strong baseline for training-free selection methods, as it utilizes a large-size well-pre-trained embedding model for judging the text similarity~\citep{neelakantan2022text}.
+\textbf{KNN}~\citep{liu2022makes}.
+We test three off-the-shelf embedding models: Sentence-BERT (SBERT) with all-mpnet-base-v2 checkpoint\footnote{\url{https://www.sbert.net/}.}~\cite{reimers2019sentence}, OpenAI embedding model\footnote{\url{https://platform.openai.com/docs/guides/embeddings/what-are-embeddings}.} with text-similarity-babbage-001 checkpoint (OpenAI Babbage), and OpenAI embedding model with text-embedding-ada-002 checkpoint (OpenAI Ada).
+KNN with OpenAI embedding models can serve as strong baselines for training-free selection methods, as these large models have been well pre-trained for judging text similarity~\citep{neelakantan2022text}.

+\textbf{MMR}~\citep{ye2022complementary} is a dynamic selection method to enhance the diversity of selected examples from KNN.
+It adds a penalty term according to the similarity to the already selected examples.
+We take OpenAI Ada for embedding and follow the implementation details in \citet{ye2022complementary}.

-\textbf{\textsc{Skill-KNN} (ours).} We also take Sentence-BERT as the embedding model.
-For the base version of \textsc{Skill-KNN} (i.e., without consistency or distinctiveness), we shuffle the order of annotated demonstrations to generate five skill-based representations for each input query, then average the final performances.
-For two variants of \textsc{Skill-KNN}, we take all five generated representations in our base version as the candidate set.
+\textbf{\textsc{Skill-KNN} (ours).} We test \textsc{Skill-KNN} with SBERT and OpenAI Ada.
+For the base version of \textsc{Skill-KNN} (i.e., without consistency or distinctiveness), we shuffle the order of annotated demonstrations to generate $m=5$ skill-based descriptions for each input query and average the results.
+There is a balance between achieving optimal performance and minimizing computational costs.
+We provide more experimental analysis in Appendix~\ref{sec:ap_m}.
+For two variants, we take all 5 generated descriptions as the candidate set.

-Besides these training-free baselines, we also compare with one fine-tuning-based method.
+Besides these training-free baselines, we also compare with three fine-tuning-based methods.
+These methods leverage the example bank for fine-tuning the embedding model.

-\textbf{\textsc{EPR}}~\citep{rubin2022learning} is a fine-tuning-based few-shot selection method (leveraging the example bank for fine-tuning the embedding model). \textsc{EPR} requires a scoring LM to produce positive/negative examples for fine-tuning the embedding model, and we use GPT-J~\citep{gpt-j}, a 6B-parameter LM as the scoring LM\footnote{OpenAI language models cannot be used as the scoring function, because OpenAI API does not provide the functionality to calculate the probability of the ground truth output sequence conditioned on the prompt.}.
+\textbf{\textsc{EPR}}~\citep{rubin2022learning} requires a scoring LM to produce positive/negative examples for fine-tuning the embedding model, and we use GPT-J~\citep{gpt-j}, a 6B-parameter LM as the scoring LM\footnote{OpenAI language models cannot be used as the scoring function since OpenAI API does not provide this functionality.}.

+\textbf{\textsc{CEIL}}~\citep{ye2023compositional} proposes a compositional selection method for tn-context learning.
+It models the compositional interaction between the given input and in-context examples, and fine-tunes the selection model through a carefully-designed contrastive learning objective.

+\textbf{\textsc{TST}}~\citep{poesia2022synchromesh} retrieves few-shot examples from a training bank using target similarity tuning.
+It learns to recognize utterances that describe similar target programs despite differences in surface natural language features.

 In addition, we also compare with two oracle methods, in which ground truth output sequences are allowed to be leveraged for few-shot selection.